ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

       force_save: false            # whether to force-save the notebook with JavaScript (only works in classic notebook)
       run_tests: false             # whether to run student submissions against local tests during export
     seed:                          # intercell seeding configurations
-      variable: null               # the name of the seed variable
+      variable: null               # grading configurations to be passed to Otter Generate as an otter_config.json; if false, Otter Generate is disabled
-      autograder_value: null       # the autograder seed value
+      autograder_value: null       # whether to save the student's environment in the log
-      student_value: null          # the student seed value
+      student_value: null          # a mapping of variable names to type strings for serlizing environments
-    generate: false                # grading configurations to be passed to Otter Generate as an otter_config.json; if false, Otter Generate is disabled
+    generate: false                # a list of modules to ignore variables from during environment serialization
-    save_environment: false        # whether to save the student's environment in the log
+    save_environment: false        # a list of other files to include in the output directories and autograder
-    variables: {}                  # a mapping of variable names to type strings for serlizing environments
+    variables: {}                  # a list of other files only to include in the autograder
-    ignore_modules: []             # a list of modules to ignore variables from during environment serialization
+    ignore_modules: []             # a list of plugin names and configurations
-    files: []                      # a list of other files only to include in the autograder
+    files: []                      # whether to store tests in separate .py files rather than in the notebook metadata
-    autograder_files: []           # a list of other files to include in the output directories and autograder
+    autograder_files: []           # whether this assignment will be run on Google Colab

 ..
 END YAML TARGET